curtishelsel/canny/README.md

 ## Overview

 This repository contains a Python implementation of the Canny Edge Detection algorithm for computer vision.
 The program includes several stages, such as Gaussian masking, convolution, non-maximum suppression, and hysteresis thresholding.
-The implementation utilizes `numpy`, `conv2`, `skimage`, and `matplotlib` libraries.
+The implementation utilizes `numpy`, `opencv-python`, `scikit-image`, and `matplotlib` libraries.

 ## Running the Program